mufunyo/OBS-DatapathPlugin/README.md

 Implemented features:
 - Video capture (yay!)
 - Frame dropping
+- Direct DMA to Direct3D mapped texture
 - Resolution autodetection
+- Automatic resolution switching on video mode change
+- Cropping (real-time updated)
+- Input port selection (also real-time)
+- No signal / signal out of range notices (can be user-defined)

 Planned features:
-- Direct DMA to Direct3D mapped texture (I am having unusual problems getting this working)
-- Input port selection
-- Cropping
-- Automatic resolution switching
 - Picture adjustment controls
 - Picture adjustment presets
 - Colour space selection
 - Deinterlacing
 - Prescaling (for 15KHz VGA sources)

+Changelog:
+20130114
+- finally fix DMA capture!
+   - should be configurable but is broken so hardcoded for now

+20130113
+- implement automatic resolution (now default)
+- implement no signal / invalid signal images:
+   - default ones in OBS\plugins\DatapathPlugin
+   - user-defined ones in %APPDATA%\OBS\pluginData\DatapathPlugin
+- fix stupidity

+20130110
+- update crop settings in real-time
+- update input selection and detected mode in real-time
+- implement mode change callback
+- add red/green/blue gain controls to GUI (unused)
+- add per-mode settings retention checkbox to GUI (unused)

+20130108
+- implement cropping
+- swap top/left with left/top in config dialogue
+- implement automatic bitmap/texture resize
+- implement input selection instead of hardcoding to 0
+- fix memory leaks
+- add comments
+- clean up old cruft

 (Note that I do not work for nor am affiliated with Datapath other than simply being one of their customers.
 Depending on things, I may never get to implementing certain planned features or I could stop developing it entirely.)